cnesbit1/startup/README.md

 ## HTML Deliverable

-- HTML Pages - There are HTML pages that represent the ability to login, vote, and add new submissions.
+- HTML Pages: The application consists of three HTML pages (index.html, roster.html, and user.html) that support user login, voting on submissions, and adding new ideas.
+The index.html page handles login and signup functionality, roster.html displays a list of ideas with vote counts, and user.html provides a user profile view and idea submission form.
 - Proper Use of HTML Tags -
-- Links - The login page has a link which connects to the roster page which contains links back to the login page and to the user submission page.
-The user submission page has two links to either log out or go back to the roster page.
+- Links: The index.html page includes a link to the roster.html page after login, while the roster.html page links back to the index.html page for logout and to user.html for accessing user profiles.
+The user.html page also includes navigation links back to roster.html and index.html.
 - Application Text Content - Each of the voting choices is represented by a textual description.
 - Third Party Service Call Placeholder -
-- Application Images - I couldn't figure out how to include an image and so I didn't do this.
+- Application Images: An image placeholder has been added in index.html.
+Further updates to the image support of this website will be dealt with in the CSS deliverable which can more easily meld the right images to the website interface.
+More images will be added and stylized soon.
-- Login Placeholder -
+- Login Placeholder: The index.html page has input fields for username, password, and email, along with a login button, representing a basic form structure for handling user authentication.
+Those input fields are also reflected for a Sign In section of the index.html file.
-- Database Placeholder - Input box and submit button for login.
-The voting choices represent data pulled from the database.
+- Database Placeholder: The roster.html page displays voting results and submission details in a table format, simulating data that would be fetched from a backend database.
+This structure serves as a placeholder for connecting to a database where voting data and user submissions would be stored and managed.
-- WebSocket Placeholder - The count of voting results represent the tally of realtime votes.
+- WebSocket Placeholder: The user.html page includes a placeholder for real-time communication with the server.
+This would be necessary for updating the list of submissions or synchronizing voting preferences dynamically based on user interaction.